 - It is a traditionally challenging course for undergraduate students.

 - An OLA offers students in your course the perspective of an experienced student.

-- Through a peer tutoring model, OLAs can and build community among online students.
+- Through a peer tutoring model, OLAs can build community among online students.

 - It can help expose students to tutoring who may not seek it otherwise.

-- OLAs are CAPS employees and thus your department does not inquire any cost in you having one for your course.
+- OLAs are CAPS employees and thus your department does not incur any cost in you having one for your course.